syncfusion-content/maui-docs/MAUI/Scheduler/time-zone.md

 The [.NET MAUI Scheduler](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SfScheduler.html) allows to create appointments in various time zones and display them in the respective time zone or any other time zone.
 Use the time zone in the following four different ways:

-* Create appointments in different time zones.
+* Create appointments in different time zone.
 * Display appointments based on the client’s time zone.
 * Display appointments based on scheduler time zone.
 * Display appointments at the same time everywhere regardless of client’s time zone.

-The following Time Zone's respective countries are added to cover all the time zone regions.
+The following Time Zone's of the respective countries are added to cover all the time zone regions.
 Use any of the time zones from the following list for scheduler time zone.
 <table>
 <tr>
 <th>Region</th>